fisma-ready/github/customer-responsibility-controls.md

 # Using GitHub

 These are the requirements to join our GitHub organization.
-None are optional.
+None are optional, and everyone on staff _must_ have a GitHub account.

 ## Creating an account